 The illness typically lasts for 2 to 4 weeks, during which the skin lesions will change in shape and size before scabbing over and falling off.
 The person is considered contagious until all the lesions have healed and new skin is intact.

-See more images of monkeypox rash on the
+See more images of MPX rash on the

-Monkeypox, which was first discovered in 1958 in monkeys, is a rare disease caused by an orthopox virus usually found in West and Central Africa.
-It is most often found in small mammals like rats, mice, squirrels, rabbits, and prairie dogs.
-The first outbreak of monkeypox in the United States was reported in 2003 among people who got sick after coming into contact with infected pet prairie dogs.
-Historically, most cases of monkeypox occurred after a person was exposed to an infected wild animal or animal product.
-Recent cases, however, have most likely resulted from person-to-person contact.
+MPX (also called "monkeypox" because it was first discovered in monkeys in 1958), is a rare disease caused by an orthopox virus usually found in West and Central Africa.
+In the United Sates, it is most often found in small mammals like rats, mice, squirrels, rabbits, and prairie dogs.
+The first outbreak of MPX in the United States was reported in 2003 among people who got sick after coming into contact with infected pet prairie dogs.
+Historically, most cases of MPX occurred after a person was exposed to an infected wild animal or animal product.
+Recent cases, however, have resulted from person-to-person contact.